 Did you know if you lay a pair of lungs out flat, they will cover the size of a tennis court?
-October is Healthy Lung Month, and we talked to SIMEDHealth Pulmonologist Dr. Allison Buel about some common lung diseases, their symptoms, and what everyone can do to keep their lungs healthy.
+October is Healthy Lung Month, and we talked to a SIMEDHealth Pulmonologist about some common lung diseases, their symptoms, and what everyone can do to keep their lungs healthy.

 1. What are some common lung diseases and what are the symptoms to look out for?